-- Computing Science at National 3 level pupils will have to pass both units. - Computing Science at National 4 level pupils will have to pass all 3 units including the value added unit. - Computing Science at National 5 level, pupils will sit an assignment in February/March before the final course assessment during the examination diet which will be externally administered by the SQA and be graded A-D.
+- Computing Science at National 4 level pupils will have to pass both units including the added value unit. - Computing Science at National 5 level, pupils will be awarded a grade A D based on marks achieved in a practical assignment in February (31%) and final course assessment (69%) during the examination diet which will be externally administered by the SQA.

-PROGRESSION - WHAT CAN PUPILS DO AFTER S4?
+PROGRESSION - WHAT CAN PUPILS DO AFTER \$4?